mbwhite/chaincode-commericalpaper/README.md

 - `collections` - Providers a `getCollection` method.
 This returns a collection object, that provides get/set style methods.
 Passing a empty string, or no argument will give back a collection based on the worldstate.
 Passing a string parameter gives a collection based on the private collection of the same name.
 - `txContext` - Provides functions based on the tx context.

+### Extending the transaction context

+Before the transaction context is updated.

 #### txContext